 Day Six — Saguaro National Park and Sabino Canyon Tram

-A local guide shows us Tucson, whose downtown Presidio District includes a colorful mix of Moorish, Spanish and Southwestern architecture as well as the historic Hotel Congress, where John Dillinger’s fate was sealed.
+A local guide shows us Tucson, including the downtown Presidio District as well as the historic Hotel Congress, where John Dillinger’s fate was sealed.
 Then take a leisurely drive through Saguaro National Park to see these amazing giants of the cactus world.
 In Sabina Canyon a narrated tram ride takes us to see where mammoths once roamed and Hohokam Indians found swimming holes.

 Day Seven — Arizona-Sonora Desert Museum and Old Tucson Studios